 We will ensure that any contractor, or any employee of the contractor, who is to work at the school has had the appropriate level of DBS check.
+(This includes contractors who are provided through a PFI (Private Finance Initiative or similar contract).
 This will be:

-An enhanced DBS check with barred list information for contractors engaging in regulated activity

-An enhanced DBS check, not including barred list information, for all other contractors who are not in regulated activity but whose work provides them with an opportunity for regular contact with children
+- An enhanced DBS check with barred list information for contractors engaging in regulated activity - An enhanced DBS check, not including barred list information, for all other contractors who are not in regulated activity but whose work provides them with an opportunity for regular contact with children